phuse-org/SENDConform/doc/SHACL-AnimalSubject-Age-Details.md

 <!--- RULE COMPONENT 1 ------------------------------------------------------->
 <a name='rc1'></a>

 ## Rule Component 1.
-Value of AGE must be greater than or equal to 0.
+AGE must be greater than or equal to 0.

 <div class='ruleState'>
   <div class='ruleState-header'>Rule Statement</div>